E0011875/new-project-vite/README.md

 ## Testing

 Test cases are written with React Tesing Library (RTL) and Jest to render components and simulate user interactions with the DOM.
-To run all ests for this project, run `npm test` to trigger Jest in watch mode by default.
-To run tests for a specific file, include the relative path after the command `npm test <relative path>`.
+To run tests for a specific file, run `npm test <relative path>` to trigger Jest in watch mode by default.
+To run all tests for this project, run `npm run test:all`.
 Should a change be detected in the soruce of test files, Jest will automatically re-run the tests and provide real-time feedback.

 ## Dependencies